marteesmart/Cloud_DevOps_C5/Week 9 /Lab 3/Readme.md

 # Build and Deploy a-node-js-and-react-app-with-npm

 # Aim
-running Jenkins as a Docker container
+Running Jenkins as a Docker container

 This tutorial will take about 20-40 minutes if followed through diligently.